Lacquer Turned White? 4 Effective Methods To Fix It

 • Soft cloth

-Here’re the steps you need to follow to eliminate white spots on lacquer using heat,
+Here’s the procedure for eliminating white spots on lacquer using heat,

 1. Place a soft cloth on top of the white spots of the lacquer finish of the wood.

-2. Set iron to a medium setting and switch it on.
+2. Set the iron to a medium setting and switch it on.

-3. Place iron on top of the cloth and move in sweeping motion without staying in one place.
+3. Place the iron on top of the cloth and move it in a sweeping motion without staying in one place.

-4. Move iron frequently until the white spots eventually fade away.
+4. Move the iron frequently until the white spots eventually fade away.

 5. Once you see the white spots vanishing, continue the process for a long.

-6. Once you see of vanishing a significant number of white spots, you’re done with ironing.
+6. Once you see vanishing a significant number of white spots, you’re done with ironing.

 7. Remove the cloth